 Google CEO Sundar Pichai predicted in recent weeks that we will evolve "from a mobile-first world to an AI-first world," with his company leading the pack.
 Whether this prediction comes true depends entirely on how quickly tech companies can teach AI the art of conversation.

-For example, if you ask, "Where is Finland?" followed by, "What's its capital?", current-gen AIs immediately forget the prior question and fail to make the connection between "Finland" and "its".
-Next-gen software will access its language database and memory storage of your past questions to better contextualize your question before responding "Helsinki" - the same way humans remember earlier parts of a conversation.
+For example, right now if you ask, "Where is Finland?" followed by, "What's its capital?", current-gen AIs immediately forget the prior question and fail to make the connection between "Finland" and "its."
+Next-gen software will access its language database and memory storage of your past questions to better contextualize your question before responding "Helsinki" in the same way humans remember earlier parts of a conversation.

 Interestingly, the only way to teach an AI to speak is through another AI.
-Google is using DeepMind - a data-mining AI that analyzes your web searches and clickthroughs to discover how you ask questions - to teach its Google Assistant to better answer your vocal queries.
-Considering Google Search processes 1 trillion queries per year, DeepMind has an enormous foundation of knowledge to teach Google Assistant how people typically phrase questions and how to answer them.
+Google is using DeepMind, a data-mining AI that analyzes your web searches and clickthroughs to discover how you ask questions, to teach its Google Assistant to better answer your vocal queries.
+Considering Google Search processes 1 trillion queries per year, DeepMind has an enormous foundation of knowledge to teach Google Assistant how people typically phrase questions and how to answer these queries appropriately.

 Facebook's DeepText AI, another data-mining AI that searches through your Facebook posts and Messenger chats, is already interpreting users' posts and web searches with near-human accuracy in seconds.
 Both Google and Facebook plan on connecting their respective AI assistants to your data in real time as you ask questions, to better understand your colloquial expressions, remember important contextual information, and improve responses over time based on feedback.

-Unfortunately, this may fall short, according to Littman.
+Unfortunately, this may fall short, according to Professor Littman.

 Littman studies reinforcement machine learning - the ability of an AI to learn something without being explicitly programmed through evaluative feedback - and the technology hasn't matured enough that AIs know if they've interpreted you correctly or answered your question well, which means they can't yet evolve to better serve your needs.